How does this medication work? What will it do for me?

 Skin cancer: When calcipotriol is used with ultraviolet radiation (e.g., some psoriasis treatments use light therapy), there may be an increased risk of developing skin cancer caused by ultraviolet radiation.
 Calcipotriol alone does not cause cancer.
 While using this medication, avoid exposure to sunlight and artificial ultraviolet light (e.g., tanning beds).

 Use on the face: This medication should not be used on any part of the face since this may cause redness, irritation, and itchiness.
 If any of these skin reactions develop, you should stop using this medication and contact your doctor immediately.
-People using calcipotriol - betamethasone should wash their hands thoroughly after applying to the affected areas and avoid touching any part of the face with their hands.
+Wash your hands thoroughly after applying this medication to the affected areas and avoid touching any part of your face with your hands.

 Using other corticosteroids: Betamethasone dipropionate is a potent corticosteroid and should not be used at the same time as other corticosteroid medications, particularly on the scalp.
 If you have been prescribed another scalp product containing corticosteroids, contact your doctor to determine which product you should be using.